SIDPT/SidptBinderBundle/README.md

 ### Binder

 (Under development / on stand by)
-A Binder is a resource that regroup otehr resources displayed within a set of ordered tabs.
+A Binder is a resource that regroup other resources displayed within a set of ordered tabs.